No Products in the Cart

 Main Shaft and Bearings: The upper truck plate supports a central shaft, which is, in turn, supported by two large bearings.
 A bolt through a solid titanium CNC axle anchored to the CNC aircraft aluminum vertical shaft rides on four bearings, pivoting smoothly as the axle tilts, enabling precise weight transfer during turns.

-Spring-Loaded Steering Tie Rod: The tie rods connect the truck's upper CNC aircraft aluminum base plate to the axles, utilizing springs to dampen steering motion, ensuring there are no binds from zero to fifteen degrees of tilt.
+Spring-Loaded Steering Tie Rod: The tie rods connect the truck's upper CNC aircraft aluminum base plate to the axles, using springs to damp steering motion, ensuring no bind from zero to 15 degrees of tilt.
 The parts work in unison to produce smooth, controllable, and comfortable turns at high speeds.

 Adjustability: You can adjust the tie rods and bushings to widen (increase) or tighten (decrease) the turning radius and ride stiffness.
 Tune the SE1 for freestyle street carving, all-terrain technical turns in tight spaces, or stability when cornering and road racing on high-grip asphalt.